Balmain (fashion house): Cosmetics

 In 2013, Balmain introduced their Care and Styling for Hair Couture.

 In 2017, Balmain introduced a lipstick collection in collaboration with L’Oreal.

 In 2019, Balmain announced the capsule makeup collection, KYLIE X BALMAIN, a collaboration with cosmetics entrepreneur, Kylie Jenner.
 Jenner was also named Artistic Director for Makeup for the Spring-Summer 2020 Runway Collection.

-In 2023, Balmain Hair celebrated its 50th anniversary and was lauded by Vogue for setting the tone in luxury haircare.
+In 2023, Balmain Hair celebrated its 50th anniversary and was lauded by Vogue.

 Lingerie

 In 2017, Balmain launched a capsule collection with Victoria's Secret.

 Jewellery

 In 2022, Balmain launched its first fine jewellery collection.